ablygo/ablygo.github.io/patterns.md

 -- view patterns probably use =>
 'foo (bar => 'x) = x

--- pattern families (and synonyms) are unified, and use some form of grouping to be decided 'foo ‹bar›, ‹qux x› 'y = y
+-- pattern families (and synonyms) are unified, and use some form of grouping to be used.
+'foo ‹bar›, ‹qux x› 'y = y
 ```